nnzv/prc/CONTRIBUTING.md

 them reviewing and commenting.
 If you're uncertain about the developers, consult the git logs for the necessary information.

+# Check and Test

+When modifying Go code in the project, use the tests and checks in the build system, facilitated by the simple tool `run.go`.

+1. To make things easier, you can use this alias:

+       alias run="go run run.go"

+2. Before testing, check your changes using the "run.go" script with the "check" target.
+This checks for any issues in your code and ensures it follows the rules.

+       vi kernel/uptime.go  # Make your changes
+       run check

+3. If everything is okay, run tests to be sure.
+This makes sure your changes don't break anything.

+       run test

 [GitLab]: https://gitlab.com/nzv/prc
 [GitHub]: https://gitlab.com/nnzv/prc
 [proc(5) man page]: https://www.kernel.org/doc/man-pages/online/pages/man5/proc.5.html